Matthías Vilhjálmsson: England

 Matthías joined Colchester United on trial in November 2010.
 He impressed the manager John Ward enough to earn a loan deal to the end of the season with the option of a permanent deal.

-Matthías made his début as an 83rd-minute substitute in a 2–0 defeat against Brighton & Hove Albion where he replaced Dave Mooney.
+Matthías made his début as an 83rd-minute substitute in a 2–0 defeat against Brighton & Hove Albion where he replaced Dave Mooney, as the club went on to lose 3-0.
+Matthías made two more appearances for Colchester United, both coming on as a substitute.
+Due to lack of first team opportunities at the club, he asked Colchester United for his release, which was granted on 3 March 2011 and returned back to Iceland.

 Norway

 Ahead of the 2012-season, Matthías joined Norwegian First Division club Start on a season-long loan-deal.
 He scored 18 goals for the team during the season, and became the top goalscorer in the 2012 Norwegian First Division when Start won promotion to Tippeligaen.
 Ahead of the 2012-season he joined Start on a permanent deal, and signed a two-year contract with the club.

 On 25 July 2015, after weeks of speculations, Matthías signed for the Norwegian club Rosenborg on a two-and-a-half-year deal.

+Return to Iceland

+Matthías returned to Iceland and joined FH in 2021.
+In April 2023, he played his 400th match in the Icelandic top-tier league.